jtvaughan/tsukuyomi/README.md

 There are two fundamental entities in configuration files:

 1. _Settings_: A _setting_ is a chunk of text.
-2. _Sections_: A _section_ is a chunk of text associated with zero or more settings and sections.
+2. _Sections_: A _section_ is a chunk of text containing zero or more settings and sections.

 Here is a simplified [grammar](http://en.wikipedia.org/wiki/Context-free_grammar)